1992 Troy State vs. DeVry men's basketball game: Aftermath

 The January 12, 1992, game between Troy State and DeVry remains the highest-scoring single game in NCAA history.
 Seven statisticians worked for 57 minutes after the game ended to complete its box score.
 Among records considered unbreakable are total combined points (399), points by one team in one half (135), and three-pointers made (51) by one team in a single game.
-That season, Troy State compiled a 23–6 overall record while setting many school records along the way, including single-season scoring average (121.0), field goals made and attempted (1,274/2,839), three-pointers made and attempted (444/1,303), and steals (460).
-They also set single-game records for points (258), points in a half (135), field goals made and attempted (102/190), rebounds (94), assists (65), and total combined points for two teams in a single game.
+That season, Troy State compiled a 23–6 overall record while setting many school records along the way, including single-season scoring average (121.0), field goals made and attempted (1,274 / 2,839), three-pointers made and attempted (444 / 1,303), and steals (460).
+They also set single-game records for points (258), points in a half (135), field goals made and attempted (102 / 190), rebounds (94), assists (65), and total combined points for two teams in a single game.
 Troy State lost in the first round of the NCAA Division II Tournament.
-The Trojans have since transitioned to NCAA Division I, and the school changed its name to the current Troy University in 2005; while they have won six conference championships through the 2021–22 season, they have reached the NCAA Division I Tournament just twice.
+The Trojans have since transitioned to NCAA Division I, and the school changed its name to the current Troy University in 2005.
+They have won seven conference championships through the 2024–25 season and have reached the NCAA Division I Tournament three times.
 DeVry University, meanwhile, dropped its entire athletics program from its Atlanta campus in the 1990s.
 Its teams were rarely competitive, and the cost to maintain sports outweighed the returns.
 The basketball team finished the 1991–92 season with a 3–16 record.